HampusJohnOlausson/Viaplay/README.md

 # Viaplay
- A collaboration with Andreas Stanggren, where we attempt to design Viaplay´s start page from scratch.
+ A school project where I collaborated with Andreas Stanggren.
+We attempted to design Viaplay´s start page from scratch.